vedmalex/pipeline.js/README.md

 ###Timeout
-*Timeout* can be configured to run stage and wait for specified timeout time and throw error or run different stage.
+*Timeout* can be configured to run stage and wait for specified timeout time and throw error or run different stage. it also supports timeout time as a function from context
 ![hierarchy](./stages/Timeout/class.png)
 ![hierarchy](./stages/Timeout/run_activity.png)